reality/komenti_guide/patients.md

 # Patient Cohort Identification with Komenti

 Komenti is a shiny and multi-faceted tool, bringing together the gnoses of biomedical ontology and the delights of text mining.
-In this protocol document, we will describe how to use Komenti to characterise a patient cohort.
+In this protocol document, we will describe how to use Komenti to characterise a patient cohort, using atrial fibrillation as an example.

 ## Setting up Komenti